Board of Directors

 Chelsea attended Fort Hays State University where she obtained a B.S. in Organizational Leadership, Arkansas Tech University where she obtained an M.S. in Higher Education and College Student Personnel, and Notre Dame of Maryland University where she completed a post-masters certificate in Educational Leadership.
 Chelsea is currently completing her Doctorate at Morgan State University in Community College Leadership.

-Professionally, Chelsea works as the Director of Admissions at Howard Community College in Columbia, Maryland.
-She has extensive experience in higher education ranging from for profit education, private four-year education, public four-year education and community college education.
+Professionally, Chelsea works as the Director of Enrollment Management at the George Washington University School of Nursing.
+She has extensive experience in higher education ranging from for-profit education, private four-year education, public four-year education and community college education.
 She has a passion for college access, first generation college support and community outreach.

-In her free time, Chelsea enjoys traveling, hiking, camping, gardening, enjoying brunch with friends and spending time with her husband Ryan and their three cats.
+In her free time, Chelsea enjoys traveling, hiking, camping, gardening, enjoying brunch with friends and spending time with her husband, daughter, and their three cats.